Staff

 POLICY STATEMENT

-Users of University Information Systems must adhere to Multi-Factor Authentication requirements, where available, to ensure authorized access to University Information Systems and protected or confidential data.
+Users of University Information Systems must adhere to Multi-Factor Authentication (MFA) requirements, where available, to ensure authorized access to University Information Systems and protected or confidential data.

 User Requirements

-1. Users must maintain a device that can receive DUO authentication requests in a secure manner via the DUO mobile app or another mechanism, such as SMS, phone, or token.
+1. Users must maintain a device that can receive MFA authentication requests in a secure manner via a University approved mobile app or another mechanism, such as SMS, phone, or Hardware Token.

-2. When an attempt is made to access a DUO enabled system or application, the system will challenge the user by requesting a second factor of authentication which may include an acknowledgement of a push notification via the DUO app, a 6-digit code via SMS, or a Fob.
+2. When an attempt is made to access a MFA protected system or application, the system will challenge the user by requesting a second factor of authentication which may include an acknowledgement of a push notification via a University approved MFA mobile app, a code via SMS, or a Hardware Token.

-3. If users receive a DUO notification when not conducting a recent authentication, the authentication should be denied and reported to the Technology Support Center
+3. If users receive an MFA notification when not conducting a recent authentication, the authentication shall be denied and immediately reported to the Technology Support Center.
+Users shall update their NetID password, or credential associated with the authentication, if they reasonably believe their password is compromised.

-Frequency of User Challenges
+Frequency or Type of User Challenges

-The frequency with which a user may be challenged depends both on policy and use.
+The frequency with which a user may be challenged, or the type of challenge depends both on policy and use.

 • Policy based – depending on information being accessed, more frequent authentications may be required.